 General Biology - Evolution - Reproductive Strategies - Symbiosis - Human Disease - Speciation in Insects - Vector Control - Viruses/Phage

-- Wolbachia pipientis - Encyclopedia of Life This Encyclopedia of Life species page offers a comprehensive summary of the biology, ecology, evolution and relevance of Wolbachia pipientis.
+- Wolbachia pipientis - Encyclopedia of Life (more info) This Encyclopedia of Life species page offers a comprehensive summary of the biology, ecology, evolution and relevance of Wolbachia pipientis.
 It includes an interactive media panel with images, videos and distribution maps, as well as a navigable classification structure.
 The page is supplemented with links to literature references, educational opportunities and additional research links.

 - Biology of Wolbachia (more info) This overview paper discusses the biology of Wolbachia, including their phylogeny and distribution, mechanisms of action, population biology and evolution, and biological control implications.
 Potential directions for future research are also discussed.

 - Wolbachia - Wikipedia, the free encyclopedia (more info) This Wikipedia article features a brief overview of Wolbachia, including its history, role in sexual differentiation of hosts, horizontal gene transfer and applications to human health.
 A scientific classification is provided, as well as literature references and external links for additional information.

 - Wolbachia: A Tale of Sex and Survival (more info) This Science news article reports how the ubiquitous bacterium Wolbachia--perhaps the most common infectious bacterium on Earth--boosts its own reproductive success by manipulating the sex lives of its hosts.
 It discusses the widespread distribution of this organism, clues about its role in the origination of new species, and potential applications in the fields of pest and disease control.
 A subscription to Science may be required to view this article.